iainctduncan/papers/source/background.rst

 integrated development environments, and editors designed around programming.
 And finally, the complexity of algorithms one can use is essentially unlimited.
 ..
-TODO cite Dannenberg on GPPLs for complex algorithms
+TODO can we find a citation for this??

 Conclusion
 ^^^^^^^^^^^